rhdunn/xquery-intellij-plugin/src/plugin-marklogic/main/resources/code-completion/README.md

 # Code Completion Lists

 The `execute-privilege.lst` file is derived from https://docs.marklogic.com/guide/admin/exec_privs.
 It is used for the autocomplete functionality for `match-execute-privilege` rewriter XML elements.

+The `http-method.lst` file is derived from the `MethodValueType` simple type definition in the `Config/rewriter.xsd` file in a MarkLogic installation.